SafetyNet is a Subscription Program for Families

 The SafetyNet message library notifies and reminds you to take action, look at content, or check in to events and appointments.
 Portals ask you for feedback on content and survey their members to improve and adjust the services offered.
 Messages can be delivered via email as well as text.

 Technology facilitates discussion forums, offers virtual support groups, and online education.
 Telehealth appointments with family therapists help the family make the adjustments they need to keep the family together and functioning.
 Families find comfort and knowledge collaborating with and connecting to others.

-& Check Ins
+Scheduling & Check In

 Adolescents have a personalized calendar for parents to add their commitments like school events, work, sports practice or other meetings.
 Text reminders can be added to make sure they remember, and the mobile application asks for check-ins, identifies locations, and offers other verification to ensure they are where they are supposed to be.

 Alerts & Safety